 Over the last two months, we have witnessed growing fear among patients.
 ‘Is it advisable to visit the hospital?’ many ask.
 While some feel it would be precarious to leave the safety of their homes, others worry about the commute to the hospital.
 And then, there’s the fear of being abandoned.
 ‘What if the hospital turns us away?
 Where do we go?’ they probe.

 Mental health is closely linked to physical health, and the COVID-19 pandemic is surely taking a toll on both.
 A disturbed state of mind can further affect emotional and psychological wellbeing – with panic attacks, insomnia, and episodes of hyperventilation in many cases.
-Chronic stress is known to trigger inflammation in the body and can cause fatigue, depression, irritability, and severe headaches.
+Chronic stress is known to trigger inflammation in the body and can cause fatigue, depression, irritability, and severe headaches which makes it difficult for patients to cope with cancer.

 It is crucial that cancer patients take care of their mental and physical health during these trying times.
 When one is mentally healthy, strong, and resilient, it is reflected in their physical state of health as well.